-Leading collaborative sector planning processes to support housing outcomes Supporting recruitment and onboarding of partners to participate in initiatives and developments to address homelessness Leading communities of practice, providing support to respond to challenges and identify solutions Supporting and playing a key role in strategic funding partnerships, including on prospecting and recruitment, building and delivering partnership proposals and agreements, and ongoing high-level stewardship of key groups and partners, including meeting with provincial representatives about BC Builds Developing relationships, and through these relationships building the capacity of the sector to respond effectively to homelessness.
-Benefits Provides flexibility for what is included in this role Allows for coordination/partnerships to be actors together to plan and develop projects Can support the capacity building of other stakeholders to more effectively build housing Can support others in better understanding the market and opportunities for affordable housing Considerations • Direction could change as strategic direction within the organization changes Implementation Process Develop job description Retain/designate human resources iii.
+Leading collaborative sector planning processes to support housing outcomes Supporting recruitment and onboarding of partners to participate in initiatives and developments to address homelessness Leading communities of practice, providing support to respond to challenges and identify solutions Supporting and playing a key role in strategic funding partnerships, including on prospecting and recruitment, building and delivering initiatives and developments to address homelessness Leading communities of practice, providing support to respond to challenges and identify solutions Supporting and playing a key role in strategic funding partnerships, Leading communities of practice, providing support to respond to challenges and identify solutions Supporting and playing a key role in strategic funding partnerships, Supporting and playing a key role in strategic funding partnerships, partnership proposals and agreements, and ongoing high-level stewardship of key groups and partners, including meeting with provincial representatives about BC Builds Developing relationships, and through these relationships building the capacity of the sector to respond effectively to homelessness.
+Senefits • Provides flexibility for what is included in this role Allows for coordination/partnerships to be actors together to plan and develop projects Can support the capacity building of other stakeholders to more effectively build housing Can support others in better understanding the market and opportunities for affordable housing Considerations• Direction could change as strategic direction within the organization changes mplementation Process • Develop job description Retain/designate human resources iii.
 The Board should consider having the CVRD or another entity act as a backbone organization for homelessness system planning and implementation, including allocating resources for a staff position(s) to support the community's efforts in addressing homelessness and creating housing.